Isanagui1818/Proyecto-final-postgrado-/README.md

 # Proyecto final de postgrado

-Mi proyecto en ciencia de datos es un estudio sobre datos del sueño.
-Los datos analizados son  de un smartwatch Garmin Fenix 6X Pro.
+Este es mi proyecto final de posgrado en Analítica de datos y programación aplicado a las ciencias sociales 2022-2023.
+Es un estudio sobre datos del sueño.
+Los datos analizados se han extraído del smartwatch Garmin Fenix 6X Pro.

-La finalidad del proyecto más que hacer una investigación real, es poner a prueba las herramientas de análisis estadístico, manipulación/transormación de datos y por último visualización en lenguaje R.
+La finalidad del proyecto más que hacer una investigación real, es hacer un trabajo de ETL, análisis estadístico y de visualización de datos en lenguaje R.

+# Postgraduate final project

+This is my final graduate project in Data Analytics and Programming Applied to the Social Sciences 2022-2023.
+It is a study on sleep data.
+The data analyzed has been extracted from the Garmin Fenix 6X Pro smartwatch.

+The purpose of the project rather than doing a real research, is to do ETL, statistical analysis and data visualization work in R language.